Gas Cylinder Rocket

-- An unlucky victim in the fourth Final Destination movie is struck by one of these and slammed into a chain-link fence with enough force to turn his back into chunks.
+- An unlucky victim in Final Destination 4 is struck by one of these and slammed into a chain-link fence with enough force to turn his back into chunks.

 - In Transporter 2, Frank pushes a hospital cart with a gas cylinder on it into Lola's path, then throws a chemical carboy into the light fixture above it.
 The collapse of the fixture knocks the nozzle off the cylinder and sets its gas on fire, causing it to shoot down the hallway and blow up right next to Lola.